Contrary to popular belief, ethical decision-making often leads to wealth and success in business.

-Two of the world’s three richest men; Microsoft (NASDAQ: MSFT) founder Bill Gates and Berkshire Hathaway (NYSE: BRK.A) CEO Warren Buffett are famous for their integrity.
+Two of the world’s three richest men, Microsoft founder Bill Gates and Berkshire Hathaway CEO Warren Buffett, are famous for their integrity.
 Notably, Buffett is donating most of his $88.8 billion fortune to charity.

-Specifically, in June 2019 Buffett announced plans to donate $3.6 billion worth of Berkshire Hathaway (NYSE: BRK.B) stock to the Bill and Melinda Gates Foundation and three other charities.
-In fact, Bloomberg estimates Buffett has donated $34 billion since making a pledge to give all of his money away in 2006.
+Specifically, in June 2019, Buffett announced plans to donate $3.6 billion worth of Berkshire Hathaway stock to the Bill and Melinda Gates Foundation and three other charities.
+In fact, Bloomberg estimates Buffett has donated $34 billion since pledging to give all of his money away in 2006.

 Thus, Gates could be the world’s richest man if he was not committed to charity.
-Instead, Amazon (NASDAQ: AMZN) CEO Jeff Bezos is the world’s richest man because of Gates’ ethics.
+Instead, Amazon CEO Jeff Bezos is the world’s richest man because of Gates’ ethics.

 1. Costco’s Decision To Pay Fair Wages